ncheduri3/EduTech-Prototypes/README.md

 I always wanted to do some work in the intersection of dance and technology and one of my course, Education Technology offered me just the opportunity and base that I needed.

 I suggested improvements in the commercial Dance learning app - "Steezy Studio".
-The files contain the low-fidelity and high-fidelity prototypes along with user tests.
+The files contain the low-fidelity and high-fidelity prototypes [Figma Link](https://www.figma.com/file/QENT3CfRSdfyC0x7CfbVzI/IndividualProject?type=design&node-id=0-1&mode=design)  along with [User Tests](https://drive.google.com/drive/folders/1ChdktTWcDu85mFfRqADK0erUib5pj3lL?usp=drive_link).
 I have also included the ideation phase and how I improved upon it based on the user tests.